K-Nesbitt/football_weather/README.md

 ![hist2](https://github.com/K-Nesbitt/football_weather/blob/master/images/temp_win_loss.png)

 ## Statistical Test Elements:
-1. H_0: The winning rate is 0.54, no matter the temperature
+1. Null Hypothesis: The sample means (winning rate) are identical
-2. H_A: The winning rate will increase or decrease, DEPENDING on the temperature
+2. Alternative Hypothesis: The sample means will vary more than an identified significance level
 3. The statistical test I will use is a Bonferroni Test.
-A Bonferroni is a T-test that specifies that we have n samples and thus alpha is divided by the n.
+A Bonferroni is a T-test that compares n samples.
 4. Since there are two samples that I am comparing, alpha  = 0.05/2 = 0.025.

 ## Results